-There are 23 SACs within or overlapping the National Park (Figure 89), covering an area of around 1,063 km2 (or 24% of the National Park's area).
-Of these, 16 have at least one qualifying feature that is in unfavourable condition.
-4 SACs, namely Monadhliath, River South Esk, Kinveachy Forest and The Maim, have no qualifying features in favourable condition.
-It should be noted that the majority of the River South Esk SAC is located outwith the National Park boundary and therefore the CNPA has only limited influence over its status.
+There are over 20 SACs within or overlapping the National Park (Figure 82), covering an area of around 1,063 km2 (or 24% of the National Park's area).
+Of these, 2 SACs, and 7 SPAs have no qualifying interests in favourable condition.